 BYLAWS of the 36th DISTRICT DEMOCRATS

 The mission of the 36th District Democrats is to increase political participation and civic involvement in the District by educating residents about the principles of the Democratic Party and empowering residents to support campaigns that reflect Democratic values.
+We strive to be an equitable, inclusive, and anti-racist organization, to challenge racial inequity, and to eradicate racism.
 We endorse candidates, and ballot measures, and develop a legislative agenda that reflects the priorities of the District and the platform, policies, and values of the Democratic Party.
 Our goal is to provide funds and organizational support to advance Democratic campaigns and candidates that support our values through Get Out The Vote (GOTV) organizing, voter registration and education.

 ARTICLE I – NAME